Get to know Edie.

 Edie dedicates her time raising money for causes she passionately supports, including The Blue Flower Fund of Colorado (supporting pro-choice women candidates), the Safehouse Progressive Alliance for Nonviolence, Planned Parenthood, the Boulder Women’s Health Center, and progressive candidates at every level of government.
 She believes strongly that when women have unequivocal control over their reproduction, it has a positive, cascading effect on society as a whole.
 What naturally comes from delaying pregnancy is the increased prospect of higher education, greater income, less dependence on public services, and healthier children living in stable conditions.
 A woman’s ability to plan her pregnancies is a win-win for everyone.

 Edie is a strong supporter of public education.
-Her children are both products of the Boulder Valley School District and Edie led fundraising efforts at Crestview Elementary for several years.
-Ginny, 17, is enrolled at Boulder High and Ned, 19, attends the University of Colorado, Boulder.
+Her children are both products of the Boulder Valley School District and Edie led fundraising efforts at Crest View Elementary for several years.
+Ginny, 19, attends College of Charleston, and Ned, 21, attends the University of Colorado, Boulder.

 Edie knows well the challenges and rewards of starting and growing a business.
 Her Pesto Manifesto gourmet food products were sold in several farmer’s markets in Colorado.
-She worked for Vertiba, Inc., Jim’s successful consulting business, in the early years as a bookkeeper and all around utility in-fielder.
+She worked for Vertiba, Jim’s successful cloud computing consulting business, in the early years as a bookkeeper and all around utility in-fielder.

 Edie and her family.